akka/akka/README.md

-akka-osgi-sample   :  Clustered DiningHakker
+akka-osgi-sample   :  Clustered DiningHakkers
 ================
 This project may be used to test akka bundles in OSGi Frameworks.
-The build tool (sbt for the moment) provide scripts to run in an OSGi Framework (Karaf only for the moment) a version of the DiningHakkers that runs on several nodes unsing the akka-cluster module.
+The build tool (sbt for the moment) provide scripts to run in an OSGi Framework (Karaf only for the moment) a version of the DiningHakkers that runs on several nodes using the akka-cluster module.

 ## Bundle overview

 This project provides three Osgi Bundles
  - api  providing an API for the Service exposed by the core and used by the command
  - core  implementing the whole logic: clustered connections, Hakkers, ChopSticks.
-It finally provide an ActorRef of one created Hakker
+Finally it provides an ActorRef of one created Hakker
  - command use a service to get a Hakker (ActorRef) with its position around the table

 An integration testing module is provided to verify OSGi functionality: